Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

 The first step in the proof of Theorem \ref{slnr} is to show that any action $\alpha\colon \Gamma\to \diff^2(M)$ for $\Gamma$ and $M$ as in Theorem \ref{slnr} has \emph{uniform subexponential growth of derivatives}: for every $\e>0$, there is $C_{\e}$ such that where $\|D\alpha(\gamma)\| = \text{max}_{x \in M} \|D_x\alpha(\gamma)\|$ denotes the norm of the derivative and $\text{l}(\cdot)$ denotes the word-length with respect to some choice of finite generating set for $\Gamma$.

 To illustrate how we establish uniform subexponential growth of derivatives, consider a more elementary fact from classical smooth dynamics: a diffeomorphism $f\colon M\to M$ of a compact manifold $M$ has uniform subexponential growth of derivatives if and only if all Lyapunov exponents of $f$ are zero with respect to any $f$-invariant probability measure.
 Clearly, uniform subexponential growth of derivatives implies that all Lyapunov exponents vanish for any measure.
-To prove the converse, observe that if $\|D_{x_n}g^n\| \geq e^{\e n}$ for some $x_n \in M$, an appropiate accumulation point of the sequence of measures $\mu_n := \frac{1}{n} \sum_{i=1}^n g^i *\delta_{x_n}$ will be a measure $\mu$ with non-zero Lyapunov exponents.
+To prove the converse, assume that for some fixed $\epsilon >0$ there are $x_n$ and $N_n \rightarrow \infty$ so that $\|D_{x_n}f^{N_n}\| \geq e^{\e {N_n}}$; then any accumulation point $\mu$ of the sequence of measures $\mu_n := \frac{1}{N_n} \sum_{i=1}^{N_n} f^i *\delta_{x_n}$ will be a measure $\mu$ whose average top Lyapunov exponent (see discussion in Section \ref{subsection:lyapunov} and \eqref{eq:toplyap} below) is positive.

-To implement the above, in Section \ref{subsection:suspension} we induced from the $\Gamma$-action on $M$ a $G$-action on an auxiliary manifold $M^\alpha$.
-This space has the structure of an $M$ bundle over $G/\Gamma$.
-With $A\subset \Sl(n,\R)$ the subgroup of positive diagonal matrices (that is, a maximal split Cartan subgroup), the failure of the action $\alpha$ to have uniform subexponential growth of derivatives implies the existence of an element $s\in A$ and an $s$-invariant probability measure $\mu$ on $M^\alpha$ with a positive Lyapunov exponent for the fiberwise derivative cocycle.
+To implement the above idea in the context of $\Gamma$-actions rather than $\mathbb{Z}$-actions, in Section \ref{subsection:suspension} we induced from the $\Gamma$-action on $M$ to a $G$-action on an auxiliary manifold $M^\alpha$.
+This space has the structure of an $M$-bundle over $G/\Gamma$.
+For $A\subset \Sl(n,\R)$ the subgroup of positive diagonal matrices (that is, a maximal split Cartan subgroup), the failure of the action $\alpha$ to have uniform subexponential growth of derivatives implies the existence of an element $s\in A$ and an $s$-invariant probability measure $\mu$ on $M^\alpha$ with a positive Lyapunov exponent for the fiberwise derivative cocycle.
 The key new idea is to construct from $\mu$ a $G$-invariant measure $\mu'$ on $M^\alpha$ such that the fiberwise derivative cocycle continues to have a positive Lyapunov exponent for some $s'\in A$.
 This yields a contradiction with Zimmer's cocycle superrigidity theorem as there are no non-trivial linear representations in dimension less then $n$.
 We thus obtain the uniform subexponential growth of derivatives for the action $\alpha$.